The Top 25 Global Logistics Providers

 - DB Schenker Logistics

-DB Schenker Logistics employs some 62,200 people at over 1,000 locations worldwide and brought in some $17.7 billion in revenue throughout 2017.
-It is especially prevalent inland logistics around Europe, particularly by road and rail.
+DB Schenker Logistics employs 75,800 people at over 2,000 locations worldwide.
 The company has soared in recent years thanks to its purchasing of BAX in 2006, Spain-Tar in 2007 and Rostrums in 2008.
+They are prevelant in land logistics across Europe and recently launched the T-Pod, the first autonomous electric truck approved for commercial use on public roads.

 - C.H.
 Robinson Worldwide

 Providing a service to more than 37,000 customers, C.H.
-Robinson is another old hat in the industry, with its foundation in 1905.
-It brought in revenues of $13.5 billion throughout 2017 and prides itself as one of the most sustainable logistics firms through a number of measures.
+Robinson is an old hat in the industry, formed in 1905.
+It brought in revenues of $15.5 billion throughout 2018 and prides itself as one of the most sustainable logistics firms.

 - XPO Logistics

-Revenues of $10 billion saw XPO Logistics hit the top 10 on the list.
-The company was formed in 1989 as Express-1 Expedited Solutions and was purchased by Bradley solutions in 2011 which proved to be one of the biggest moments in its history, as it changed its name to XPO and began purchasing other logistics solutions.
+XPO was formed in 1989 as Express-1 Expedited Solutions and was purchased by Bradley solutions in 2011 which proved to be one of the biggest moments in its history, as it changed its name to XPO and began purchasing other logistics solutions.
+It now has a stronghold in the industry, bringing in $11.8 billion in 2018.

 - UPS Supply Chain Solutions

-Perhaps one of the best-known companies in the supply chain, UPS saw revenues of $7.9 billion throughout 2017.
+Perhaps one of the best-known companies in the supply chain, UPS saw revenues of $9.8 billion throughout 2018.
 The business was founded in 1907, and joins the list of the oldest firms, as well as the top ten in terms of revenue.
-It carried 862,000 tons of air freight in 2017.
+In the past year, the firm has been testing innovative methods of delivery, include drone delivery for vaccines in the US.

 - CEVA Logistics